San7o/rust-ag-blog/README.md

 Simple static markdown blog, using Rust, with:
 - [Markdown](https://github.com/wooorm/markdown-rs) to parse the markdown files into html
 - [Tera](https://github.com/Keats/tera) template engine to insert html to a template file
+- [yaml-rust](https://github.com/chyh1990/yaml-rust) to parse Yaml data
-- Wordpress local to generate the template
+- Wordpress local installation to generate the template

 Features
 - [x] Markdown to Html